-Searching for good stock photos is time-consuming.
-You can’t just pick any old picture from a free stock photo website and add an image credit to your blog post.
-This article, How To Avoid A Lawsuit When Using Free Stock Photos, was sent to me by a client.
-(Thank you!).
-It explains why image sourcing takes so long.
-I encourage you to read the article but if you don’t have time, here’s a synopsis:
+Searching for good stock photos for your marketing materials and presentations is time-consuming.
+Of course, it might seem easy to pick a picture from a free stock photo website and add an image credit to your blog post.
+But, the article, How To Avoid A Lawsuit When Using Free Stock Photos, explains some significant image sourcing issues.
+I encourage you to read the article, but if you don’t have time, here is a synopsis.

-- Many amateur photographers don’t take the time (or don’t know that they should) obtain permission to use people (model release) or private property (property release) in their photos.
+- Many amateur photographers don’t obtain permission to use people (model release) or private property (property release) in their photos.

-- Free stock photo sites do not check to see if photographers have obtained the rights.
-They expect the end-user (you!) to connect with the photographer and ask for proof of model and property releases.
+- Free stock photo sites do not verify if the photographer obtained the model and property releases.
+Generally, they expect the end-user (that’s you!) to connect with the photographer and ask for proof.

 - Some photos contain trademarked items and intellectual property.
 Legally a photographer cannot share an image if they do not own the rights to the “stuff” in the picture.
-It is best to stay away from free photos with identifiable trademarks (e.g. Ford logo on a car) and intellectual property (recognizable books on shelves and posters on walls).
+It is best to avoid free photos with identifiable trademarks and intellectual property such as logos, signs, recognizable books, posters, and private property.

-- Some accounts on free photo sites are not photographers but “curators.”
-Curators find images (free or not) around the internet, put them on free photo sites, and desperately hope you “buy them a coffee” for what you download.
+- Some accounts on free photo sites are not photographers at all.
+In fact, they are “curators.”
+Curators find images (free or not) around the internet and put them on free photo sites.
+Then they desperately hope you “buy them a coffee” for what you download.
 For example, I found the image above on Pixabay, posted by the user “Free-Photos,” which is a curator account.
-I found the same image on pxhere, Wikimedia, and several different Flickr accounts.
-At the time of this writing, the original work was found on Unsplash.
-To use this image, download it from Unsplash and credit Dustin Lee.
+I found the same photo on pxhere, Wikimedia, and several different Flickr accounts.
+The original work is from Unsplash.
+Thus, I downloaded it from Unsplash and credited Dustin Lee.

-Contact me for more info on how we can work together to ensure you have great, low-cost images.
+Do you have questions?
+Contact me for more info on how we can work together to ensure you have outstanding, low-cost images.

 NOTE: This post is not meant to provide legal advice.
 Please consult your attorney if you need further clarification.